mcmonkeyprojects/Sentinel/README.md

 			- Play with them freely, just be careful if you have other players around!
 - Examples:
 	- To make your NPC attack sword wielders, use `/sentinel addtarget helditem:.*sword`

+### Integrations

+Sentinel integrations with a few external plugins, including:

+- Vault, for permission group targets!
+(Use group:GROUP_HERE)
+- Towny, for towny targets!
+(Use towny:TOWN_HERE)

 ### Commands